• Skip to primary navigation

 Table of Contents

-• The Best Grit Cakes
+• Why You'll Love These Grit Cakes

 • Ingredients

-• How To Make Grit Cakes
+• How to Make Grit Cakes

 • Step 1: Cook The Grits